entrity/stackedit-computer-vision/papers-read/__SUMMARY__.md

 1. The bottom of the tree is the class labels from VG.
 2. One layer up from that is made by using the part-of-speech tagger toolkit from NLTK and NLTK Lemmatizer to filter and normalize words s.t. ${"old\ man", "men", "tall\ man"} \in "man"$.
 3. The top layer is achieved by clustering.
-For the object-classes tree, this is
+For the object-classes tree, this is done by using a threshold of 0.65 on Leacock-Chodorow distance.
+For the predicate-classes tree, this is done by segregating prepositions from verbs.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MjQyNDcyMDksLTE2MzUwNDY2OTEsMj
+eyJoaXN0b3J5IjpbLTE5MjQxMTE5MCwtMTYzNTA0NjY5MSwyMD
-AwNDMyMDIzOSwtNTkwNDY5MTYsLTE0NzExNTI2NjUsLTEwNjY4
+A0MzIwMjM5LC01OTA0NjkxNiwtMTQ3MTE1MjY2NSwtMTA2Njg1
-NTUyODAsLTMxMTA2OTIxOSwtMTg3NTIzNzMyMSw0Mjc5MzYzMj
+NTI4MCwtMzExMDY5MjE5LC0xODc1MjM3MzIxLDQyNzkzNjMyMy
-MsLTE1OTQ1NDIyMTUsNzIxMTk0NTg0LDE0OTEzNDY3ODUsLTgy
+wtMTU5NDU0MjIxNSw3MjExOTQ1ODQsMTQ5MTM0Njc4NSwtODI2
-Njc5NjU1MCwyMDQwOTM3OTQ3XX0=
+Nzk2NTUwLDIwNDA5Mzc5NDddfQ==
 -->